 Once you have determined the situation fits your particular force majeure clause, the next question is the timing of the trigger.

-- Is the date of the RCDSO recommendation to dentists to shut down enough?
+- Is it the date of the RCDSO recommendation to dentists to shut down enough?

 - Do you require a recommendation from the Board of Health?